pneff93/Think-of-ksqlDB-before-using-KafkaStreams/README.md

 We want to migrate all the schemas to a production environment using Schema Linking.
 Check out [./SchemaLinking](SchemaLinking/README.md) for more information.

+Also, Schema Linking can be used for Disaster Recovery (DR).

 ## Sources

 ### Schema Registry